Montreal as seen from Le Plateau, is the place to visit

-Montreal seen with young Scandinavian eyes: “The planning of my stay in Montreal dealt with finding out, what to experience in the city, and not least where I was going to stay.
+Montreal as seen with young Scandinavian eyes: “The planning of my stay in Montreal dealt with finding out, what to experience in the city, and not least where I was going to stay.
 Basic stuff.
-Plans are, as you know, to be changed, and a few days in Montreal both my plans and my perception of the suburban part of the city, I had found a room in, changed a lot.
+Plans are, as you know, to be changed, and after a few days in Montreal both my plans and my perception of the suburban part of the city, I had found a room in, changed a lot.

 Like most other cities in North America, Downtown Montreal is characterized by high-rise buildings and exclusive shops.
-Large parts of the central Rue St. Catherine is closed to cars during the summer, giving cafes and shops the opportunity to move the business outside – and allow the recurring giant chess games to take over the street again.
+Large parts of the central Rue St. Catherine is closed to cars during the summer, giving cafes and shops the opportunity to move their business outside – and allow the recurring giant chess games to take over the street again.

 Like any tourist, I immediately sought Downtown, but I quickly learned that the city’s rough diamond hid in another neighborhood.
 When, after a day as a tourist, I walked toward my room a few miles from the center, a slow but clear shift away from the mainstream shops and glass facades.
 The stores transformed from housing expensive clothes and accessories to a markedly larger selection of recycled clothing, quirky finds, and unique cafes.
 Without knowing it, I had found a room in Le Plateau, just off the Mile End; the hippest areas of Montreal right now.